California State Route 11

 Westbound California State Route 11 at the interchange with California State Route 125.

 State Route 11 (SR 11) is a state highway in the U.S. state of California.
 The first phase of the highway opened in 2016, connecting SR 125 and SR 905 with Enrico Fermi Drive in the Otay Mesa area of San Diego.
 SR 11 was then extended further east to Siempre Viva Road in Otay Mesa in 2025, with future plans to connect the highway to the proposed U.S.–Mexico border crossing at Otay Mesa East.
 SR 11 is then planned to be converted to a toll road once the entire route is completed.
 Planning for the road began in the 1990s, and construction started in 2013.

 Route description

+Route 11 is defined in section 311 of the California Streets and Highways Code, and that the highway is "from the northerly border of the new Federal Port of Entry and east of the Otay Mesa Port of Entry to near the junction of Route 125 and Route 905".

 SR 11 is proposed to be a toll facility that will serve a new border crossing east of Otay Mesa, the Otay Mesa East Port of Entry.
 It will connect SR 125 and SR 905 to the Corredor Tijuana-Rosarito 2000 corridor that connects to Mexican Federal Highway 2D and Mexican Federal Highway 2 to Tecate, and Mexican Federal Highway 1D to Ensenada.

 By 2025, SR 11 from SR 125 and SR 905 to Siempre Viva Road had been constructed, with the segment connecting the highway to the new border crossing still left to be completed.
 SR 11 will operate as a toll road once the entire route is completed.